hackle/blog-rust/raw/state-monad.md

 A friend asked me about the `State` Monad.
-He enjoyed a honey-moon with Monads such as `Maybe`, `List` and `Either`.
-In trying to find him a good introduction, alas, I got mighty confused myself - such is the curse of Monad tutorials!
+He enjoyed a honey-moon with Monads such as `Maybe`, `List` and `Either`, but `State` appears to be next-level.
+It brings non-local states, it encodes a function, and often appears to be dark magic.

+So I tried to find him a good introduction, and alas, I got myself mighty confused in the process - such is the curse of Monad tutorials!

 But `State` is nothing more than good ol' currying with a flourish.
-So here comes a very special introduction for those we are already comfortable with the idea of Monads, are not scared of type signatures, and don't like beating around the bush with motivational examples.
+So here comes a very special introduction for those who are already comfortable with the idea of Monads, are not scared of type signatures, and don't like beating around the bush with motivational examples.

-This leaves me an audience of 10 people, so I'll get right to it - then follow with examples.
+This leaves me an audience of about 10 people, so I'll get right to it.

 ## (State s a) type by type